 If you are going into a federal presentence report (PSR) interview, you can do many things to prepare.
 First, gather medical documentation or a letter from a doctor regarding any medical conditions you will treatment for during your incarceration.
 For example, if you cannot climb to the upper bunk of a bunk bed, bring those records to your attorney before the PSR interview.
 You may also streamline the process and more importantly, bring in evidence that will be favorable for you by providing your attorney with:

 We are often asked to represent individuals who are preparing for a federal sentencing.
-We represent individuals anywhere in the nation on federal charges and are experienced federal sentencing defense attorneys.
+We represent individuals on federal charges and are experienced federal sentencing defense attorneys.
 If you are interested in having one of our federal criminal defense attorneys speak to you, call us at (817) 203-2220 or send us a message online.